-On November 9, 2022 the Company announced that it has launched a non-brokered private placement of up to 1,333,333 units of the Company (the "Units") at a price of \$0.75 per Unit (the "Issue Price") to raise aggregate gross proceeds to the Company of up to \$1,000,000 (the "Offering").
-The Company has an option (the "Company Option"), exercisable in whole or in part by the Company, to sell up to an additional number of Units at the Issue Price for additional aggregate gross proceeds to the Company of up to \$200,000.

-Each Unit shall be comprised of one common share (each, a "Common Share") in the capital of the Company and one Common Share purchase warrant (each, a "Warrant"), whereby each Warrant will be exercisable to acquire one Common Share (each, a "Warrant Share") at an exercise price of \$0.90 per Warrant Share for a period of 36 months following the Closing Date (as defined herein).
+On March 22, 2023 the Company announced that it has launched a non-brokered private placement of up to 1,333,333 units of the Company at an issue price of \$0.75 per Unit to raise aggregate gross proceeds to the Company of up to \$1,000,000.
+Each Unit shall be comprised of one common share in the capital of the Company and one common share purchase warrant, whereby each warrant will be exercisable to acquire one common share at an exercise price of \$0.90 per warrant for a period of 36 months following the date of issuance.